 It’s about Learning – students, all staff, governors & parents totally focused upon developing and improving the learning of students underpinned by harmonious and trusting relationships.

-Engaged in school life, they fully embrace & seek opportunities & enrichment experiences in sport, performance, service & academia; they celebrate their successes & reflect on their experiences to continually progress & develop their character and play an integral role in a flourishing society.
+Engaged in wider school life, they fully embrace and seek enrichment experiences in sport, performance, service and academia.
+They celebrate their successes and reflect on their experiences to continually progress and develop their character and play an integral role in a flourishing society.

 At Barr’s Hill, we believe the transition experience is a critical moment in a young person’s learning journey.
 The Barr’s Hill experience begins well before Year 7.
 Students first experience of Barr’s Hill is during the Year 5 Programme, following this, the ‘Bridge to the Future’ programme provides a range of learning opportunities throughout Year 6 including a summer school to ensure that students feel ready to start their seven year journey at Barr’s Hill.

-The impact of the curriculum across the seven year journey is clear.
+The impact of the curriculum across the 7-year journey is clear.
 Students at KS4 make progress significantly above the national average (P8 +0.74 in 2022 and projected to be similar in 2023) and the highest of all non-selective schools in Coventry.
 In KS5 in 2023, 98% of our pupils progress to University with 40% of students securing places on courses ranked in the top 15 nationally in their chosen subject areas.
 Their destinations include Oxford, Birmingham, Bristol, Edinburgh and Warwick University plus many more.

 English, Maths, Science and MFL groups are set based on ability.
 Sets are regularly reviewed and are fluid.
 The ability of students must be assessed accurately before being placed in sets; behaviour and language barriers are not a factor in deciding sets.
 Heads of department have flexibility to choose sets.
 All other subjects are taught in mixed ability to ensure belonging for the students.

 At the end of KS4, the school aims to send a large majority of its students to P16 select.
 P16 Select is a joint venture with President Kennedy School and Stoke Park School, which are part of The Futures Trust.
 Academic, vocational and blended pathways are offered.
-The following subjects can be taken in P16 select: English Lit, English Lit and Lang, Maths, Further Maths, Computer Science, Chemistry, Biology, Physics, Psychology, Sociology, History, Geography, Philosophy & Ethics, Business, Sport, Art, Photography, IT, Music, Drama, Design + Technology, Health studies and Spanish.
-The subjects delivered at Barr’s Hill are: English Lit and Lang, Maths, Computer Science, Chemistry, Biology, Psychology, Sociology, History, Geography, Business, Sport and Spanish.
+The following subjects can be taken in P16 select: English Lit, English Lit and Lang, Maths, Further Maths, Computer Science, Chemistry, Biology, Physics, Psychology, Sociology, History, Politics, Geography, Philosophy & Ethics, Business, Sport, Art, Photography, IT, Music, Drama, Design + Technology, Health studies and Spanish.
+The subjects delivered at Barr’s Hill are: English Lit and Lang, Maths, Computer Science, Physics, Chemistry, Biology, Psychology, Sociology, History, Politics, Geography, Business, Sport and Spanish.
 All post 16 students have a wide ranging personal development and enrichment offer including PE and RE/Debating and the opportunity to engage with the Extended Project Qualification (EPQ).
 The wider Post-16 Experience prepares students for academia, life and work, with all students joining a pathway relating to either University, Apprenticeships or Employment.
 Each pathway will benefit from a comprehensive experience including: professional development, skills for independence, cultural development, and leadership and service.

 Key Documents That Underpin Our Curriculum